SafeChargeInternational/safecharge_woocommerce_plugin/readme.txt

 1. Backup your site completely before proceeding.
 2. To install a WordPress Plugin manually:
 3. Download your WordPress Plugin to your desktop.
-4. If downloaded as a zip archive, extract the Plugin folder.
+4. If downloaded as a zip archive, install it from WordPress > Plugins > Add New.
+Go to point 8.
+5. If the plugin is extracted or prefer this way - continue.
-5. Read through the "readme" file thoroughly to ensure you follow the installation instructions.
+6. Read through the "readme" file thoroughly to ensure you follow the installation instructions.
-6. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
+7. With your FTP program, upload the Plugin folder (safecharge_woocommerce_plugin) to the wp-content/plugins folder in your WordPress directory online.
-7. Go to Plugins screen and find the newly uploaded Plugin in the list.
+8. Go to Plugins screen and find the newly uploaded Plugin in the list.
-8. Click Activate to activate it.
+9. Click Activate to activate it.

 == Support ==